I’m Kairu, A kenyan-born, melbourne-based mama, singer and writer

 Growing up I was surrounded by strong matriarchal influences that played a significant role in inspiring my creative expression.
 They included my mother, Tracy Chapman, Meryl Streep, Odetta, Miriam Makeba, Nina and many more.

-Growing up as an only child, writing and music became a means of creative escape, and slowly evolved into a deep need to express and understand life and its neutrality.
+Writing and music became a means of escape, and slowly evolved into a deep need to express and understand life and its neutrality.

 My first book, The Road Most Travelled, was part of this exploration.
-After losing my mother suddenly in 2007, I felt a strong need to release the resentment and self-pity I felt, so I wrote The Road Most Travelled.
+After losing my mother suddenly in 2007, I felt a strong need to deeply mourn and unleash the despair I felt, so I wrote The Road Most Travelled.
 Narrated by the grim reaper and based loosely on real characters, the novella is a collection of stirring dark anecdotes that echo expressions of our shared humanity, a reminder of our oneness and impermanence.